lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="34397251" title="The Thing Around Your Neck" name="books/2023/the-thing-around-your-neck.jpg" width="200" >}}

 Chimamanda Ngoci Adichie is a master of the craft.

 As a fan, I was a little worried about a a collection of short stories.
 I very rarely like those.
 But Adichie isn't your average writer.
 Each story has a unique voice.
 All of them are intriguing.
-I loved all of it and will re-read.
+I loved each story and will re-read for sure.

 {{</ book >}}